Ketoisc/LED-Light-Strips/README.md

 # LED-Light-Strips
-A gradient LED light strip display for my personal room.
+A gradient LED light strip display for my personal room, using an Arduino ESP32 board.